-Option 2- Internet Usage Viewer by MAC (Limited DSL areas: Akiak, Akiachak, Chefornak, Eek, Gambell, Kipnuk, Kotlik, Kwigillingok, Lime Village, Nikolai, Quinhagak, Ruby, Savoonga, Toksook Bay, Tuluksak & Unalakleet only at this time)
+Option 2- Internet Usage Viewer by MAC

+(For these DSL Locations: Akiak, Akiachak, Central, Chefornak, Eek, Gambell, Hooper Bay, Kipnuk, Kotlik, Kwigillingok, Lime Village, Napakiak, Nikolai, Quinhagak, Rampart, Ruby, Savoonga, Toksook Bay, Tuluksak & Unalakleet)

 Below is our webpage link for you to monitor your internet usage.
 This will help you keep track of your usage on a daily basis and keep you from going over your monthly usage allowance that will result in overage charges.
 These links are also available on our web site at www.uui-alaska.com